Terms and conditions for the sale and repair of industrial trucks, spare parts, and replacement parts

 4) Any reference by Client to an existing business relationship with STILL and any use of the name ‘STILL Material Handling’ for advertising purposes is not permitted unless STILL has given its explicit consent in advance.

 5) This confidentiality obligation with all applicable limitations continues to apply for a period of 10 (ten) years from the point in time at which the relevant contract concluded between STILL and Client has been fulfilled by both Parties, unless the law provides for even more extensive confidentiality requirements.

-XVI.
+XVII.
 VAT Treatment

 1) The VAT treatment of the supplies is based on the respective applicable VAT law.
 In case of cross-border supplies of goods and supplies of services, STILL will make use of existing VAT exemption options.

 2) In case of cross-border supplies of goods and supplies of services within the EU, the Client is obliged to inform STILL without delay about the relevant VAT identification number, and in case of supplies of goods and supplies of services outside the EU to provide the relevant tax number, company number.
 He will cooperate to the extent necessary in providing the further evidence required to obtain VAT exemption in accordance with German or foreign VAT law.
 In particular, the Client is obliged to certify receipt of the delivery in the EU member state by means of a so-called confirmation of receipt and to use the procedure and/or form provided by STILL.
 In the event that the confirmation is not provided, the applicable German VAT will be charged.

 3) German or foreign VAT to be paid by STILL will be invoiced in addition to the net price and is to be borne by the Client.
 The VAT is due and payable together with the net price.